 Can students interested in participating in sports, drama, or music clubs at the middle school be involved?
 How does this happen?

-How do the math and science programs differ at Northstar from the middle school model?
+How does the math/science program differ at Northstar from the middle school model?

 Northstar’s math program is the standard district curriculum.
 It is taught by several talented Northstar teachers, but the material is the same curriculum used throughout the district.